 Agriculture is an important sector for the Solomon Islands national economy.
 It provides for and sustains 85% of the rural population with food crops, cash crops and livestock for their daily livelihoods, food and social security.

-The PHAMA Program was launched in Solomon Islands in 2011 with a focus to improve market access for the country’s key export industries and promote industry coordination through industry working groups or IWGs.
+PHAMA Plus has been working in Solomon Islands since 2011 to improve market access for the country’s key export industries such as cocoa, timber, seafood, coconut and handicraft, and to promote industry coordination through the establishment of industry working groups.